|Staff & Board|

 Holly Raña Lim

-Holly Lim is currently a graduate student at San Francisco State University, where she was an Assistant Editor for The Handbook on Asian American Health.
-Holly is also passionate about critical praxis pedagogy and leadership development and participates as a community college teacher for Pinoy/Pinay Educational Partnerships.
-She joined Human Impact Partners in 2011 after working as the Day-to-Day Campaign Coordinator for the Jean Quan for Oakland Mayoral Campaign.
+Holly Lim joined HIP in 2011 after working as the Day-to-Day Campaign Coordinator for the Jean Quan for Oakland Mayoral Campaign.
+In 2013, she received her Master's degree in Asian American Studies from San Francisco State University.
+During her graduate studies, she was an Assistant Editor for The Handbook on Asian American Health and was a curriculum coordinator and teacher for Pinoy/Pinay Educational Partnerships (PEP) at Skyline College and City College of San Francisco.
 Beforehand, Holly worked as an Admissions Counselor for at-risk youth at the Treasure Island Job Corps Center.
-She also worked as a statewide Field Organizer at the University of California Student Association (UCSA), where she organized college students around the affordability and accessibility of a higher education.
-She worked on the California Dream Act, the College Affordability Act, and was part of a team that led the largest youth voter registration drive in the history of California in 2008.
-Holly’s passion for organizing began at the University of California, Riverside (UCR), where she graduated with a B.A. in Political Science/Law & Society and minored in Asian American Studies.
+She also worked as a statewide Field Organizer at the University of California Student Association (UCSA), where she organized college students on higher education affordability and accessibility issues, such as the California Dream Act, the College Affordability Act, and was part of a team that led the largest youth voter registration drive in the history of California in 2008.
+Holly’s passion for working on social justice solutions began at the University of California, Riverside (UCR), where she graduated with a B.A. in Political Science/Law & Society and a minor in Asian American Studies.
 At UCR, Holly was also elected as student body president, where she led efforts to expand and renovate the ethnic, LGBTQ, and gender resource centers.

 Jennifer Lucky joined Human Impact Partners in 2008 after receiving her Master’s degree in public health from the University of California, Los Angeles.
 In addition to conducting HIA, Jennifer currently leads Human Impact Partners’ HIA training program.
 She has a particular interest in bridging the gap between scientific research and community advocacy through community-based participation in efforts to address environmental health and justice issues.
 Jennifer has experience developing and facilitating educational training programs for diverse audiences.
 In Los Angeles, she worked with community based organizations and the University of Southern California to develop and facilitate a “Goods Movement 101” focused on the health impacts of international trade, and with the UCLA Center for Health Policy Research Jennifer co-facilitated the Health DATA “Datos y Democracia” training that builds capacity of community organizations to access and use data to advance their programs and policy goals.
 Prior to attending UCLA’s School of Public Health, Jennifer worked as community organizer and educator in the San Francisco Bay Area.
 Jennifer received her B.S. in Natural Resource Ecology and Management at the University of Michigan’s School of Natural Resources and Environment.